aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

 With this release, you can choose with LLM to use with QnABot:
-1. An open source LLM model automtically deployed and hosted on an Amazon SageMaker endpoint - see https://huggingface.co/tiiuae/falcon-40b-instruct
+1. An open source LLM model automatically deployed and hosted on an Amazon SageMaker endpoint - see https://huggingface.co/tiiuae/falcon-40b-instruct
 2. Any other LLM model or API you like via a user provided Lambda function.

-_**NOTE: Optimize Kendra:** When using Kendra, we recommend requesting a larger document excerpt to be returned from queries.
-In the browser window you are using for AWS Management Console navigate to [Kendra Service Quota](https://console.aws.amazon.com/servicequotas/home/services/kendra/quotas/L-196E775D), choose Request quota increase, and change quota value to a number up to a max of 750._

 ### 1. Amazon SAGEMAKER